mh-skjelvareid/synaptus/paper/paper.md

 _Figure 1: Overview of experiment setup, showing acrylic glass and aluminium blocks with bottom-drilled holes, stacked on top of each other and immersed in water. (a) Seen from side. (b) Seen from above.
 All dimensions are in mm._

 ![Figure 2](../graphics/AcrylicGlassAndAluminiumLayers_3DRender_NoCaption.png)
-_Figure 2: 3D rendering of bottom drilled holes in stacked blocks._
+_Figure 2: 3D rendering of flat-bottom holes in stacked blocks._

 ![Figure 3](../graphics/AcrylicGlassAndAluminiumLayers_RawData_NoCaption.png)
 _Figure 3: 3D rendering of ultrasonic raw data (envelope).
 Reflections from bottom drilled holes are visualized by creating isosurfaces drawn at 1/5 of the maximum amplitude within each layer._